Performance of Parity QAOA for the Signed Max-Cut Problem: Results

 \subsection{QAOA simulations}

-Next, we investigate the performance of {\vanilla} and {\parity} QAOA with respect to CNOT gate count and circuit depth for the signed Max-Cut problem on a complete and a 4-regular graph. {\Vanilla} QAOA simulations are done with $K/N$ copies where the lowest energy of $K/N$ measurements is considered for optimization and end result to account for the qubit overhead in the parity embedding.
+Next, we investigate the performance of {\vanilla} and {\parity} QAOA with respect to CNOT gate count and circuit depth for the signed Max-Cut problem on a complete and a 4-regular graph. {\Vanilla} QAOA simulations are done with $K/N$ copies to equalize the number of qubits required in both embeddings.
+QAOA is executed on all copies in parallel, where, after measurement of all qubits, the lowest energy of all copies is considered to evaluate the objective value.
 However, we do not multiply the CNOT depth or gate count by the $K/N$ factor; instead, we compare the hardware requirements to run the individual QAOA circuits.
 The initial parameters for the classical optimization for both QAOA methods are chosen randomly from the interval $[-\frac{\pi}{2}, \frac{\pi}{2})$.
 In particular, our QAOA simulations do not use the Clifford pre-optimization described in Sec.~\ref{sec:clifford_circuit} to enhance the algorithms' performance.
 More details are provided in Appendix~\ref{sec:app:simulation_details}.
 The QAOA circuit is simulated with the Python library \emph{qiskit}~\cite{Qiskit}.
 Furthermore, we compare the QAOA simulation results with the lower bounds, which were computed in the last section.